 When choosing between a last will and a trust, it all depends on your situation.
 But it can be more beneficial to set up a trust if you live in California.
 This is because it helps avoid the lengthy and costly probate process.

-You can quickly learn the requirements of setting up a trust in California.
-The best part is that the process is free!
+You can quickly learn online the requirements of setting up a trust in California.

 What are California’s Last Will and Testament Requirements?